Fcakiroglu16/use-case-or-best-practices-series/ReadMe.md

-﻿# Argo CD, RabbitMQ, and KEDA Project Setup
+﻿# RabbitMQ, and KEDA Project Setup

-This guide provides a step-by-step process for setting up a Kubernetes environment with **Argo CD** for GitOps, **RabbitMQ** for messaging, and **KEDA** for event-driven autoscaling.
+This guide provides a step-by-step process for setting up a Kubernetes environment with  **RabbitMQ** for messaging, and **KEDA** for event-driven autoscaling.
 This setup is ideal for microservice architectures, where services need to scale dynamically based on workload.

 ## Prerequisites